KailaniBailey/Google-Cybersecurity-Professional-Certificate/Course 2: Play It Safe: Manage Security Risks/README.md

 # Play It Safe: Manage Security Risks
 Course 2 of 8 in the Google Cybersecurity Professional Certificate
 # About This Course
+> In this course, you will take a deeper dive into concepts introduced in the first course, with an emphasis on how cybersecurity professionals use frameworks and controls to protect business operations.
+In particular, you'll identify the steps of risk management and explore common threats, risks, and vulnerabilities.
+Additionally, you'll explore Security Information and Event Management (SIEM) data and use a playbook to respond to identified threats, risks, and vulnerabilities.
+Finally, you will take an important step towards becoming a cybersecurity professional and practice performing a security audit.
 ## Syllabus for Course 2
+- Week 1: Security Domains
+- Week 2: Security frameworks and controls
+- Week 3: Introduction to cybersecurity tools
+- Week 4: Use playbooks to respond to incidents
 ## Summary of Tasks
 - Recognize and explain the focus of eight security domains
 - Identify the steps of risk management